AlivadTheImpala/school_vault/String Methods.md

 console.log(radData.toUpperCase());// MY NAME IS MUD
 ```

-# Updating part of a string
+# Updating part of a string w/ replace()
 replace() will replace one substring inside of a string, with another substring.
 It will only replace the first occurence of the substring you specifiy.
-- **replace(1,2)** takes two parameters
+- **replace(a,b)** takes two parameters
-	- 1 is the substring you want to replace.
+	- a is the substring you want to replace.
-	- 2 is what you want to replace it with.
+	- b is what you want to replace it with.
 ```javascript
 const browserType = 'mozilla';
 const updated = browserType.replace('moz','van');